-In order to facilitate the evaluation process prior to the actual testing of the solution, security laboratories may offer solution vendors and providers the following services:
+In order to facilitate the evaluation process prior to the actual testing of the solution, security laboratories mayoffer the following services to solution vendors and providers:

 - 1. Guidance on designing POIs that meet PCI CPoC security requirements - 2.
-Review of the vendors POI design, responses to questions via email or phone, participation in conference calls to clarify requirements, and performance of a preliminary physical security assessment on a vendor's hardware. - 3.
-Guidance on bringing a vendors POI into compliance with the PCI CPoC standard, if areas of non-compliance are identified during the evaluation.
+Review of the vendors POI design, responses to questions via email or phone, participation in conference callsto clarify requirements, and performance of a preliminary physical security assessment on a vendor's hardware. - 3.
+Guidance on bringing a vendor's POI into compliance with the PCI CPoC standard, if areas of non-compliance are identified during the evaluation.

-Solution Provider Submits: Solution as per PCI requirements [CPoC] Pilots: Solution as per Mastercard security principles Solution Provider Receives: Security report from labs → MA review and risk assessment → Review by PCI Council → If approved, published to PCI website Pilots: Provider receives Security report and attestation from lab + MA review and risk assessment
+Solution Provider Submits: CPoC : Solution as per PCI requirements Tap on Phone with PIN Pilots : Solution as per Mastercard Security Principles Solution Provider Receives: CPoC: Security report from labs → MA review and risk assessment → Review by PCI Council → If approved, published to PCI website Pilots: Provider receives Security report and attestation from lab + MA review and risk assessment

-• If any changes are made to the solution after the security review, the solution will need to be re-reviewed by a lab
+- If any changes are made to the solution after the security review, the solution will need to be re-reviewedby a lab. - For SDK integrated solutions, either a full security review or an integration review may be required.
+For more information, please visit the SDK Integration security review section of the FAQ.

-Step 5: Pilot Agreement (Tap +PIN only)
+Step 5: Pilot Enrollment Form (Tap +PIN only)

-After the solution vendor has successfully completed the L2 testing and security evaluation, their chosen acquirer will sign Mastercard's pilot agreement.
+After the solution vendor has successfully completed the L2 testing and security evaluation, their chosen acquirer will sign Mastercard's enrollment form.
 For more details, reach out to mposprogram@mastercard.com.